omar-polo/gmid/README.md

 and execute CGI scripts.

 **gmid**
-will strip any sequence of
-*../*
-or trailing
-*..*
-in the requests made by clients and will refuse to follow symlinks.
+won't serve files outside the given directory and won't follow symlinks.
 Furthermore, on
 OpenBSD,
 pledge(2)